 To evaluate patients with VAs, most centres use eight ventricular stimuli at drive cycle lengths between 600 ms and 400 ms at the RV apex, at twice-diastolic threshold and a pulse duration of 0.5-2 ms, delivering one to three ventricular extrastimuli at baseline.
-This test may be repeated during isoproterenol infusion.110 The prematurity of extrastimuli is increased until refractoriness or induction of sustained ventricular tachyarrhythmia is achieved.
+This test may be repeated during isoproterenol infusion.
+The prematurity of extrastimuli is increased until refractoriness or induction of sustained ventricular tachyarrhythmia is achieved.
 Because premature ventricular stimulation with a very short coupling interval is more likely to induce VF as opposed to monomorphic VT, it may be reasonable to limit the prematurity of the extrastimuli to a minimum of 180 ms when studying patients for whom only inducible sustained monomorphic VT would be considered a positive endpoint.
 EPS may be repeated at the RV outflow tract (RVOT) or LV.

 EPS may be used to document the arrhythmic cause of syncope and should be used to complement a full syncope workup.
 It is most useful in patients with CAD and LV dysfunction.
 EPS can be used to document or provoke bradyarrhythmias or AV block when other investigations have failed to provide conclusive information.
-The diagnostic yield varies greatly with the selected patient populations111 and is low in the absence of structural heart disease or abnormal ECG.
+The diagnostic yield varies greatly with the selected patient populations $^{111}$ and is low in the absence of structural heart disease or abnormal ECG.
 In patients with syncope, chronic bundle branch block and reduced ejection fraction (< 45%), VT may be induced during EPS in up to 42% of cases.
-In patients with syncope and bundle branch block, false-negative EPS is common.112 EPS can provoke nonspecific tachyarrhythmic responses in patients with preserved LV function who do not have structural heart disease.
+In patients with syncope and bundle branch block, false-negative EPS is common. $^{112}$ EPS can provoke nonspecific tachyarrhythmic responses in patients with preserved LV function who do not have structural heart disease.

 The utility of EPS to determine prognosis and to guide therapy in patients with cardiomyopathies and inherited primary arrhythmia syndromes is discussed in sections 7 and 8.
-Briefly, EPS might play a role in ARVC^{113,114} or DCM patients,115 while it does not contribute to identifying high-risk patients in HCM (class III).116 Among the channelopathies, EPS is not indicated in LQTS,117 CPVT14 and SQTS,^{118,119} while its utility is debated in Brugada syndrome.120
+Briefly, EPS might play a role in ARVC or DCM patients, while it does not contribute to identifying high-risk patients in HCM (class III).
+Among the channelopathies, EPS is not indicated in LQTS, CPVT and SQTS, while its utility is debated in Brugada syndrome.

 Syncope in patients with structural heart disease and, in particular, significant LV dysfunction is ominous.
 Non-sustained VT on Holter monitoring, syncope and structural heart disease are highly sensitive for predicting the presence of inducible VT.
-Syncope associated with heart disease and reduced ejection fraction has high recurrence and death rates,121 even when EPS results are negative.
+Syncope associated with heart disease and reduced ejection fraction has high recurrence and death rates, even when EPS results are negative.
 EPS is useful in patients with LV dysfunction due to a previous myocardial infarction (ejection fraction <40%) but is not sensitive in patients with non-ischaemic cardiomyopathy.
-Induction of polymorphic VT or VF, especially with aggressive stimulation techniques, is not specific.
-In CAD, the diagnostic yield may reach 50%.